• Peter Silberman, Board President

 Loretta Terrigno is an Assistant Professor of Music Theory at the Eastman School of Music.
 Her articles and reviews appear in Music Theory Online, Music Analysis, Music Research Forum, and Rethinking Brahms (ed.
 Nicole Grimes and Reuben Phillips, published by Oxford University Press in 2022), Notes: the Quarterly Journal of the Music Library Association, Nineteenth-Century Music Review, and the American Brahms Society newsletter.
 She serves as Secretary and Membership Chair for the American Brahms Society and on the editorial board of Music Theory Online.
 She is also an editorial board member for the Journal for Music Theory Pedagogy.
 She is a pianist and holds degrees in performance from the Mannes College of Music and a PhD in music theory and musicology from the Graduate Center, City University of New York.

-• Sarah Marlowe, Secretary
+• Stephanie Venturino, Secretary

 • Anna Stephan-Robinson, Treasurer